jgatka/100-days-of-code/log.md

 to_weird_case('Weird string case') # => returns 'WeIrD StRiNg CaSe'
 ```

-**Thoughts:** I told myself that I would come back and complete at least on of the incomplete codewars.com katas that I had left unfinished.
-This one took some time to work out, but I finally figured out a solution (below).
-It was awesome to watch the solution pass all of its unit tests.
+**Thoughts:** I told myself that I would come back and complete at least one of the incomplete codewars.com katas that I had left unfinished.
+This one took some time to work out, but I finally figured out a solution (below).It was awesome to watch the solution pass all of its unit tests.
 I spent more time debugging than I did writing out the initial draft.
 Coming back to this kata after stepping away from it for so many days was difficult.
 Feeling pretty good today.

 **Link(s) to Work:**
 * [My Solutions - Codwars.com](https://www.codewars.com/users/jgatka/completed_solutions)